 Cafe Casa Milk Frother – One of the Best

 From the same class, the aerolatte is a great alternative, and we like it.
-It’s a few buck less than Cafe Casa, but it only has 2 years warranty, and only one speed.
+It’s a few bucks less than Cafe Casa, but it only has 2 years warranty and only one speed.

 Bodum Latteo Milk Frother – Fully Manual

 Bodum are widely known for their French presses, which are some of the most purchased coffee items in the world.
 The mesh milk frother is very similar to a French press: a glass pitcher, a plunger, and a screen.
 The Latteo frother from Bodum is just an adaptation of their press pots.
 This means that all that experience with the French press is transferred into the manual milk frother.

 Bodum Latteo is an inexpensive device, that is easy to use, and it doesn’t need electricity or batteries.
 The carafe is made of borosilicate glass, which is great to withstand thermal shock.
 The screen is designed just right to maximize the efficiency during frothing.
 The plunger’s knob is easy to hold and operate, and the carafe handle makes it even easier.